Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/Log.md

 ### First considerations

-* We want to use a language, everyone in the group is familiar with
+* We want to use a language, everyone in the group is familiar with.
+This is also the technology we want to work with professionally, and therefore to increase our skills in this technology, is valuable for us.
 * We want to make it simple to work with different database vendors, therefore we use EF Core, as everyone in the group is familiar.
 * We want to use tools that simplies work.
 Such as generating appropiate gitignores through https://www.toptal.com/developers/gitignore/
 * We want to setup an empty .net solution, with 3 projects.